 And our Rainbow would be a good choice.

-you can also check below post for pic and video for yoga on our board.
+you can also check the below post for pic and videos of yoga on our board.

 What is the max weight for a single person that you would recommend on your SUP?